SEOULSPACE

 When is sambok?

 The first day is called Chobok(초복), the second day is called Jungbok (중복), and the final day is called Malbok (말복).
-There are 10 days between Chobok and Jungbok.
+There are ten days between Chobok and Jungbok.
 Malbok occurs 20 days after jungbok.
 These days are based on the lunar calendar and usually land between June and July.
 In 2022, Chobok falls on July 16, Jungbok falls on July 26, and Malbok falls on August 15.

 What do you do during sambok?